 How does the power system work?

-Power is the single most misunderstood system in Everwind, and it is the reason most early ships either crawl or refuse to function at all.
+Power is the single most misunderstood system in Everwind, and it explains why most early ships either crawl or refuse to function at all.

 Here is the basic logic: